farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/cli.md

 Hubble Options:
   -n --network <network>                ID of the Farcaster Network (default: 3 (devnet)) -i, --id <filepath>                   Path to the PeerId file.
-  --hub-operator-fid                    The FID of the hub operator.
+  --hub-operator-fid <fid>              The FID of the hub operator.
 Optional.
   -c, --config <filepath>               Path to the config file.
   --db-name <name>                      The name of the RocksDB instance. (default: rocks.hub._default) --admin-server-enabled                Enable the admin server. (default: disabled)